OthankQ/100-days-of-code/r1-log.md

 ### R1D47
 Today I learned more about functional programming!
 Function currying, .map() and .filter() method!
 Also learned a bit about Underscore.js library!
 This is getting exciting!

+### R1D48
+Today I learned about prototypal inheritance and how it is different from classical inheritance.
+The concept is not yet easy to grasp.
+I hope I can see some good examples!
+Solved a few OOP challenges on FCC!